sanya1-coder/Credit-Card-Transaction-and-Consumer-Financial-Behaviour/README.md

 Baseline metric:
 The baseline will produce an out-of-sample Mean Absolute Error (MAE) on the held-out 20% test set.

-How it will be computed:

-​

-	​

- = average Credit Utilization Ratio in the training sample

 Success requirement:
 The final model must achieve MAE ≤ 5 percentage points, and it must improve over the baseline MAE.